Brief Notes

 How ministerial left hemispheres wrecked the economy

 Let’s fly a kite… it was reported that Kwasi Kwarteng (briefly Chancellor of the Exchequer if you recall) admitted, after their fall from grace, that he and Liz Truss “got carried away” when they inflicted their mini-budget on the rest of us.
-The pound crashed, pension funds were close to collapse, mortgage costs took off, and the cost of government borrowing zoomed upwards.
+The pound crashed, pension funds were close to collapse, mortgage costs rocketed, and the cost of government borrowing went up.
 Kwarteng said they had lost perspective and disregarded the likely consequences.
 There was “no tactical subtlety whatsoever”.
 Truss was described as “over-caffeinated” and wanted everything done immediately, imagining herself to be “invincible, almost regal”.
 It’s not hard to sense unhinged left hemispheres here, ignoring their counterpart right hemispheres that might have slowed them down, curbed their excessive optimism, provided the humility to listen to wise voices, and given them self-awareness to counter the dopamine-fuelled attractions of being in power.
 (Harry Taylor in the Guardian, December 2022)

 Why thinking too much is mentally exhausting